Coffee in Our Kitchen – Coffee Brewer Comparison Recap

 Coffee in Our Kitchen – Coffee Brewer Comparison Live Stream Transcript

+Good morning everyone, welcome to our 4th installment of Coffee in our Kitchen!
+If this is your first time tuning in, I’m Matt and I founded Driven Coffee.
 I’m really excited for this week’s episode, as we’re doing a home brewer comparison.
 We’ve received lots of questions about brewers in the past, so we wanted to take this opportunity to test 3 different brewers starting from a beginning brewer and going up to what industry professionals use.
 Then, we took them through a rigorous scientific test followed by a cupping to see what brewer comes out on top and why.
+Before we start, I want to give you a little bit of information about each of these.
+Entry Level: Mr Coffee 4 in 1 Coffee Station

 • Not SCA (Specialty Coffee Association) certified